How Two Beginner’s Made it up one of Indonesia’s Most Intimidating Mountains, Mount Rinjani

 - All cooking gear for our freshly prepared meals

-- Trekking poles (these cost extra for us to rent)
+- Trekking poles (these cost extra to rent)

 - A toilet tent